Tattoo Artist

 Hullo!
 I got a tattoo on the outside of my foot two weeks ago.
 I was able to go almost a week and a half with keeping it uncovered, but now I need to cover it.
 I've used gauze and bandaids - both had ink on them when I took them off.
 Advice?

-Asked by Nichole almost 12 years ago
+Asked by Nichole over 12 years ago

 You should not re-cover a tattoo after the first few days, and especially not 2 weeks later.
 However, to answer your question, tattoos can take up to a month to heal, depending on the area of the body, and ink can purge from the skin at any time during the healing process.
 The only concern is when the tattoo scabs and the scab rips off before it's ready; then you might be left with an empty spot where the ink came out completely.